All Episodes

 He's working on it.

-Youth unemployment, African American youth unemployment in particular.
+Youth unemployment, African-American youth unemployment in particular.

 Any kid needs a job.

-It doesn't matter if you're your ethnicity or background.
+Doesn't matter if your ethnicity or background.

 You learn the work ethic.